What We Do, Values & History

 We envision a thriving, collaborative community where local businesses are prosperous, and contribute to a healthy environment and the well-being of all citizens.

-To be the local forum where businesses come together to transform and model an economy built on sustainable practices.
+To be the forum where businesses come together to transform and model a vibrant local economy built on sustainable practices.

 As a non-profit network of local, independently owned Whatcom County

 businesses and supporters, we facilitate sustainable economic development

 - Education: Providing technical assistance for businesses and partner

 organizations that builds our community’s capacity to participate in the